yevheniidehtiar/vue-i18n-generate/README.md

 ## Requirements
 Python 2/3.
 Tested on 3.7.

+I hope that everyone coder have python in working env.
+But for "zero-pythonists"

+`pip install -r requirements.txt`

+ There is only `six` package.

 ## TODO:
 1. Add support to messages with params like `$t('msg', {param1: 'value'})`